RCHG/blog_backup/_posts/2014-09-31-Book-Review.md

 ---
 layout: post
-title: "Author New"
+title: "Book Review: A First Course in Atmospheric Radiation "
-author: billy_rick
+author: ramiro_chg
 modified:
-excerpt: "A post to test author overrides using a data file."
+excerpt: "Brief book review"
-tags: []
+tags: [review, atmospheric-physics]
 ---

-### Book Review: A First Course in Atmospheric Radiation

 > Introductory book to the Physics of radiation, with emphasis on atmospheric related applications.
-The book contains a good selection of exercises and it was written with a easy to read style.
+The book contains a good selection of exercises and it was written with a easy to read style

 The book of G.W.
 Petty about Atmospheric Radiation (see here) , while it is an introductory book contains almost every topic that a university student or young researcher may need.
 Just I missed a more detailed further reading section to guide the reader a little bit more to the field.